 The API2 changes, beaten up by many, are annoying for a long-time developer, but I understand that they are essential to standardize the different output formats further.
 Overall, the API2 (for new projects) is also a real blessing for the most part.
 Already today, I can use large portions of my code unchanged for several platforms, but in any case, at least the approach is the same or similar.
 In my opinion, an important “feature”.

-What bothers me about Xojo and where I think they are doing themselves no favor in the market is the modest number of "controls" out-of-the-box.
-The fact that there was no reasonable date control for years is challenging to understand, and a way to change the look of a "Listbox header" was missing for years.
+What bothers me about Xojo and where I think they are doing themselves no favour in the market is the modest number of “controls” out-of-the-box.
+The fact that there was no reasonable date control for years is challenging to understand, and a way to change the look of a “Listbox header” was missing for years.
 Fortunately, there are external plugins, but I would see their use in extending functions rather than enabling the essential functions or even fixing bugs.
 It is still complaining at a high level because I have always found a way to circumvent the problems, but most often at additional costs (plugins and my time).

 The other thing which often puzzles me is the speed of releases.
-New features, especially bug fixing, usually take very long and frequently add new bugs or challenges.
+New features, especially bug fixing, usually take a very long and frequently add new bugs or challenges.

 Overall, Xojo enables me to implement quick, maintainable, and scalable solutions for my customers with little effort.
 I don’t know of any other development tool that covers so many areas, especially without building a complicated backend.
 In my opinion, only Java can map this very well and stably.
 However, the costs are similarly high with external tools.
 And with Java, I am also dealing with a platform that looks the same or similar to desktop applications but works entirely differently, so many users are usually highly irritated.
 That’s not blaming Java.
 It is a good solution in many cases, but a completely different concept.
 I find it challenging and unreasonable to compare it to Xojo.

 Last but not least: It is probably the highest compliment for a manufacturer when disappointed users have (temporarily) turned away but still spend every free minute commenting on Xojo Forums.
 Many are still discussing details and workarounds or even trying to develop a better Xojo themselves.
-Please don't get it wrong, I like the Olympic spirit, and I admire the commitment to such a task.
+Please don’t get it wrong, I like the Olympic spirit, and I admire the commitment to such a task.
 In addition, it is amazing how far some developments have come.
-Exciting times ahead of us.
-I'm not saying that building an own Xojo is something to avoid, but I doubt that it will be magically free of bugs or will cover all the functionality of Xojo anytime soon.
-What Xojo has implemented so far is more than impressive, and it does the job for me (though with many workarounds some time).
-I don't see any competitor on the horizon yet, being close to achieving as much as I can build with Xojo today.
-As I want to be productive, I prefer developing than searching for another tool.
-You are probably not one of the most productive developers anyways, if you are seeking all the time for the next best toolset.
+Exciting times are ahead of us.
+I’m not saying that building your own Xojo is something to avoid, but I doubt that it will be magically free of bugs or will cover all the functionality of Xojo anytime soon.
+What Xojo has implemented so far is more than impressive, and it does the job for me (though with many workarounds sometimes).
+I don’t see any competitor on the horizon yet, being close to achieving as much as I can build with Xojo today.
+As I want to be productive, I prefer developing to searching for another tool.
+You are probably not one of the most productive developers anyways if you are seeking all the time for the next best toolset.
 Love it, change it or leave it!
-I like Xojo, and I change it where it doesn't work the way I want.
-That's another advantage with Xojo: the possibility to add missing functionality, where needed.
+I like Xojo, and I change it where it doesn’t work the way I want.
+That’s another advantage of Xojo: the possibility to add missing functionality, where needed.

-Long loading times in the IDE is my biggest challenge, as it is the consequence of such add-ons.
+Long loading times in the IDE are my biggest challenge, as it is the consequence of such add-ons.
 The initial loading time when using many plugins and add-ons is not competitive, period.
 That was never up-to-date and is undoubtedly no longer state of the art.
-Better integration of GIT is another topic on my personal wishlist, but other than that, I have to say that I'm still delighted and very productive with Xojo.
+Better integration of GIT is another topic on my wishlist, but other than that, I have to say that I’m still delighted and very productive with Xojo.